Article Updated August 25, 2021

 The flu shot plays an essential role in protecting you, your family, and your community from illness.
 This year, that’s truer than ever.

 Both the seasonal influenza virus that causes the flu and the novel coronavirus that causes COVID-19 spread from person-to-person.
 A flu shot cannot prevent COVID-19.
 But getting a flu shot is especially important during the current pandemic.
 And the flu vaccine is extremely safe for the vast majority of people.

 For information on receiving your COVID-19 vaccine, visit our website.
 Here are answers to some questions frequently asked about flu shots:

 Will a Flu Shot Help Protect Me From COVID-19?

 A flu shot won’t protect you from COVID-19, but it will reduce your risk of having to fight two infections at once.
 And it lowers your chances of being hospitalized if you do get the flu.
-Last flu season, nearly half a million people in the United States were hospitalized with the virus, according to the CDC.
+In 2019, nearly half a million people in the United States were hospitalized with the virus, according to the CDC.

 Never Miss a Beat!